GlendonK/TT-6/README.md

 src/app.js: Running of all the relevant routers on the express server.

 src/index.js: listening on the relevant port (port is taken from environment var in order to utilise heroku for deployment)

+API_details.txt: Describes the API endpoint routes avaliable to access via the relevant methods on the heroku server.